workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 >    - *"Get the Peak List"*: `Yes`
 >        - *"Convert retention time (seconds) into minutes"*: `Yes`
 >        - *"Number of decimal places for retention time values reported in ions' identifiers."*: `2`
->        - *"Replace the remain NA by 0 in the dataMatrix"*: `No`
+>        - *"If NA values remain, replace them by 0 in the dataMatrix"*: `No`
 >
 >    > ### {% icon comment %} Comment
 >    >
->    > When performing this second grouping, similarly to the first grouping you can take this opportunity to check how your peak table looks like at this point of the XCMS extraction, setting the 'Get the Peak List' option to `Yes`.
+>    > When performing this second grouping, similarly to the first grouping you can take this opportunity to check how your peak table looks at this point of the XCMS extraction, setting the 'Get the Peak List' option to `Yes`.
 As previously explained, you can look at your variableMetadata file as well as perform an NA diagnostic using the **Intensity Check** {% icon tool %} module.
 >    {: .comment}
 >